kenlasko/k8s/docs/NASCONFIG.md

 This document helps define the configuration of storage used in this Kubernetes cluster.

 # Connectivity
 The cluster uses the [NFS CSI driver](https://github.com/kubernetes-csi/csi-driver-nfs) to provide NAS connectivity.
-Using CSI drivers allow for backups using CSI backup methods like Velero and SnapScheduler.
+Using CSI drivers allow for backups using CSI backup methods like [VolSync](/manifests/system/volsync) and SnapScheduler.
 See the application definition for [CSI Drivers](/manifests/system/csi-drivers) for more information.

 # Base Folders
 These are the base folders used for the cluster.
 These are visible in the cluster as NFS shares.
 Actual location doesn't matter.